Classic Spiced Pear Preserves

 Questions and Troubleshooting

 You really shouldn’t.
 The sugar not only sweetens the preserves but also helps with the setting and preservation process.
-Reducing the sugar might result in runny preserves and could affect their shelf life.
+Reducing the sugar could affect their shelf life.

 Yes, you can, but the process will be slightly different.
 Follow the instructions on the liquid pectin package for best results, as it’s added at a different stage than powdered pectin.